tikv/website/content/docs/5.1/deploy/operate/maintain.md

     ```

 {{< info >}}
-If you start the specified component by using the `-R` or `-N` parameters, make sure the starting order is correct.
+If you start the components with `-R` or `-N` parameters, make sure the order of components is correct.
 For example, start the PD component before the TiKV component.
 Otherwise, the start might fail.
 {{< /info >}}

 ## View the cluster status

-After starting the cluster, check the status of each component to ensure that they work normally.
-TiUP provides the `display` command, so you do not have to log in to every machine to view the component status.
+After starting the cluster, check the status of each component to ensure that they are up and running.
+TiUP provides a `display` command to do so, and you don't have to log in to every machine to view the component status.

 ```shell
 tiup cluster display ${cluster-name}